DEC logoRULES AND REGULATIONS

 1. Dimensional and Related Requirements.

-The number of designated handicapped parking spaces is based on the total number of spaces required.
+c.
+Handicapped spaces (dimensions, locations, and so forth) shall conform to the Massachusetts Architectural Access Board (521 CMR).
+The number of designated handicapped parking spaces is based on the total number of spaces required (refer to table below).
 Handicapped parking spaces may be constructed in phases or reserved, although an adequate number shall be constructed with the initial phase.
 Additional handicapped spaces shall be constructed when the reserve or phased parking is constructed.

 Total parking spaces Required handicapped spaces